Markard/my_assistant/README.md

 This project writed with [Symfony2](https://symfony.com/) and [AnjularJs](https://angularjs.org/).
-Currrently used for my own needs.
+Currently used for my own needs.
 Any help or suggestions would be greatly appreciated!
 Currently the project separated on REST Api backend and frontend wrote on AngularJS.

 ## What was used: